nebulab/spree_line_item_discount/README.md

 Spree Line Item Discount
 =======================

-Spree extension that add the ability to create a different discount in percentage for each item in the cart with the same coupon code.
+Spree extension that adds the ability to create a different discount in percentage for each item in the cart with the same coupon code.

 Installation